 - Your current card is a Bank of America card.
 BoA does not permit BT between its own cards; you would need a non-BoA destination.

 - You need the absolute longest BT runway available.
-Citi Diamond Preferred's 21 calendar months on BT is marginally longer than BankAmericard's effective 20 calendar months.
+Citi Diamond Preferred's and Wells Fargo Reflect's true 21 calendar months on BT are marginally longer than BankAmericard's effective 20 calendar months.

 Maximising your odds of full-term approval